MarinaGalanina/MarinaGalanina/README.md

 ### Hi there 👋, I'm Marina
-#### I am AI student in Gdansk Univeristy of Technology
+#### Student in Gdansk Univeristy of Technology
-I am passionate of ML, NLP and Deepfakes.
+Passionate of ML, NLP and Deepfakes.

 Skills: Python/ C# / SQL / Docker / Kubernetes / Linux / Git

-- 🔭 I’m currently working on depression recognition from speech
+- 🔭 I’m currently working on depression recognition from speech project
 - 🌱 I’m currently learning algorythms of deepfake detection
 - 👯 I’m looking to collaborate on open source AI projects
 - ⚡ Fun fact: love cats so much